fuzzymfx/oldblog/src/pages/IssuesWithSovereignWallet.md

 The implementation of the current platform relies on running a private blockchain.
 The banks are responsible for running validator nodes that run on the private blockchain and are responsible for validating the transactions and the states of the system.
 The claims as said were to improve security and transparency but this approach opposes the purpose of the claims.
 A private blockchain to carry out transactions makes it basically a database that is not public and not accessible to anyone.
 The banks are servers and the blockchains act as databases.
 The clients are the users.
 Seems familiar?
 This is a client-server architecture with a blockchain running as a database.

 Building a platform for carrying out transactions is perfectly okay but introducing blockchains as a means of a just database doesn't make sense.
 It feels like a gimmick, a buzzword to secure money from the investors.
 Also, there is nothing wrong with a client-server architecture but the current infrastructure implements blockchain as a runtime for transactions, which, as always, is **slow**.
 Blockchains are supposed to be secure, transparent but they are not efficient and fast.
 The  transaction data when accessible publicly makes the network secure, which it is not, here.
 The bank may decide to invalidate valid transactions or validate invalid transactions and no one would know cause it would be there "on the blockchain".
 (Not saying that this would be done, because a banking sector obviously wouldn't carry out fraudulent transactions.)
-Wherease a more traditional client server architecture is equally secure and more efficient.
+Whereas a more traditional client server architecture is equally secure and more efficient.
 Look at the current banking scenario in India.
 UPI payments, netbanking and debit card payments, all carry out in a secure environment and are blazing fast.

 ### Ideological challenges